clemson-cal/vapor/README.md

 - Be header-only and dependency-free, requires only a C++17 compiler is (optional dependencies include CUDA, MPI, and HDF5)

-Vapor aims to define a minimal set of programming primitives, needed to model PDE solvers.
-It includes high-quality example execution strategies, which can utilize compute resources on multi-core, multi-GPU, and multi-node architectures.

 ## Table of Contents